genestack/user-docs/docs/user-guide/quick-start/contributor-api.md

     ![Param](quick-start-images/post-expression-param.png)
     <figcaption>Enter the link for the experimental data file and details, then click Execute</figcaption>

+    !!! warning "For all `.tsv` files "numberOfFeatureAttributes" parameter is mandatory."

 5. **Check the Response**: The response will show that the experimental data, gene expression in this example, import has started.
 An execution job ID will be assigned to the import process, **1271** in this particular example.
 Use the ID to track the status of the import

     ![Response](quick-start-images/post-expression-response.png)
-    <figcaption>The response confirms the upload of the study has started and an ID for the Job has been assigned (1271 for this example)</figcaption>
+    <figcaption>The response confirms the upload of the experimental data has started and an ID for the Job has been assigned (1271 for this example)</figcaption>

 6. **Track the Import Status**: You can track the status of the import with the endpoint
-`/api/v1/jobs/{jobExecId}/output` to corroborate the import process is successful and no errors were detected
+`GET /api/v1/jobs/{jobExecId}/output` to corroborate the import process is successful and no errors were detected

     ![Status](quick-start-images/post-expression-status.png)
-    <figcaption>Use the endpoint ==/api/v1/jobs/{jobExecId}/output== to review the status of the job import.
-An accession number will be assigned to the study if the import is successful</figcaption>
+    <figcaption>Use the endpoint ==GET /api/v1/jobs/{jobExecId}/output== to review the status of the job import.
+An accession number will be assigned to the experimental data if the import is successful</figcaption>

 !!! tip "Notice that an accession number was automatically assigned to the newly uploaded experimental data.
 This accession number will be relevant to link entities later."